-The only slight miss, and one that owes to its A-10C Warthog replica status, is the lack of Z-rotation on the stick to offer rudder control.
-Though that's easily mapped onto any number of extra hat switches, or even extra analogue joysticks.
+The only slight miss, and one that owes to its A-10C Warthog replica status, is the lack of Z-rotation on the stick to offering rudder control.
+However, that's easily mapped onto any number of extra hat switches or even extra analog joysticks.

-It's many years old now, but is still the best you can buy.
-Though that also means the price has dropped in the intervening time.
-But trust me, if you're serious about the best PC joystick this is it, and once you first pick it up you'll never think about its price again.
+The Warthog was originally released over ten years ago now and yet is still the best you can buy.
+This explains why the price has steadily crept up since then too.
+But trust me, if you're serious about the best PC joystick, this is it, and once you pick it up, you'll never think about its price again.

-I was a bit disappointed to find out that the metal top plate on both the flight stick and throttle don't extend to the base, and that both the stick and throttle are composed mostly of plastic.
-The hardware still feels incredibly sturdy, but the seam running along the handle of the joystick is a bit jarring given the quality present on the rest of the build.
+I was a bit disappointed to find out that the metal top plate on both the flight stick and throttle doesn't extend to the base and that both the stick and throttle are composed mostly of plastic.
+The hardware still feels sturdy, but the seam running along the joystick handle is a bit jarring given the quality present on the rest of the build.

 Featuring adjustable stick tension and over 180 programmable controls, this throttle and joystick combo is a quality setup.
 It's not quite in the same league as the Warthog, but it is a little cheaper.
 If you're ready to kick tires and light fires, the X56 is a good way to go.

-The Thrustmaster T.Flight HOTAS X is a testament to the fact that you don't have to spend a fortune to get a good stick.
-It's of a much cheaper build and design than the Warthog, but for a tenth of the ticket price you can forgive the use of plastic and lack of buttons and hats.
+The Thrustmaster T.Flight HOTAS X is a testament that you don't have to spend a fortune to get a good stick.
+It's a much cheaper build and design than the Warthog, but for a tenth of the ticket price, you can forgive the use of plastic and lack of buttons and hats.